Wingstop Cajun Fried Corn

 Storing Cajun Fried Corn

+Once the corn has cooled down to room temperature, move it to an airtight container.
 If stored correctly in an airtight container, the Wingstop Cajun Corn will keep in the fridge for 3 to 4 days.
-Before serving, reheat them in a skillet or in the air fryer until they are nice and heated.

 Keyword appetizer, copycat recipe, corn on the cob, eggless vegan pecan brownie, fried corn, side dish, snacks, wingstop corn, wingstop recipe